-7.3.3.
-Network operator rules
+7.3.3 Network operator rules

-Network operators and content providers operating within Italy have elected to choose a service numbering scheme between them, in collaboration with the appropriate coordinating authorities.
+Network operators and content providers operating within an open satellite platform have supposedly elected to choose a service numbering scheme between them.

 This specification defines the logical channel number concept for conveying such service numbering information to receivers.
 Network operators should obey the following specification rules in order for receivers to be able to properly operate.